Lesson 5: What are local solutions to climate change?

 Marin Carbon Project in Marin County, CA- researcher-rancher collaboration to measure carbon storage and emissions from compost application on rangeland.
 Co-benefits to ranchers include increased pasture/forage for cows, access to inputs from research grants/funding.
 Measures 3-6 tons C/acre/year in C-sequestration.

 Stone Barns Center for Food and Agriculture in Tarrytown, NY- testing out various climate resilient farming practices including plant breeding for nutrition, flavor, and soil health; perennial grains and grain rotations for increased soil carbon sequestration, etc. Building connection between food producers and consumers (via Stone Barns restaurant and chef network).

 Other farm-based solution gaining interest/application: biochar.
 Still needs further research to understand carbon impacts of production process and application to soils (rangeland and cropland).

 Activity 2: Engage in on-farm “solutions” activity- building up or feeding compost production, producing biochar, seeding cover crop, intercropping, planting perennial crops, or planting hedgerow (specific activity will depend on farm’s needs and season).
 If materials are on hand to take soil samples or set up soil carbon monitoring plot (measure soil carbon change over time), this could also contribute to the activity.
 If composting, go over composting process and how it can help promote carbon sequestration.
 Can insert thermometer to take temperature readings over time, and measure/graph the changes in temperature (and bacteria) that occur.

 Wrap-up: Debrief- what other benefits do you notice about climate-related solutions that farms can adopt?
-Are the benefits of these activities limited to reducing climate impacts, or are their benefits in other ways?
+Are the benefits of these activities limited to reducing climate impacts, or are there benefits in other areas?